-During annual safety briefings, spill prevention is discussed.
+During yearly safety briefings, spill prevention is discussed.
 Any incidents are discussed in these briefings in order to prevent them from recurring.
 Employee feedback and recommendations are encouraged in spill prevention and operation.
-Sign-in sheets, which include the topics of discussion at each meeting, are maintained for documentation.

-6.9.
-Spill Control Equipment
+6.9 Spill Control Equipment

 Spill control equipment stored at or near the oil storage areas includes absorbent pads and booms, oil-absorbent clay, empty drums, brooms and shovels.